LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 print(ewr_422_yY, 'is', flabadab, 'years old')
 ```

-- Use meaningful variable names to help other people understand what the program does.
-- The most important "other person" is your future self.
+But it's important to use meaningful variable names to help other people understand what the program does.
+Often, the most important "other person" is your future self.

 :::::::::::::::::::::::::::::::::::::::  challenge